 •There was evidence that learning from incidents and investigations took place and appropriate changes were implemented.
-For example, care plans and risk assessments had been updated following changes in people's needs.
+For example, care plans and risk assessments were updated.
 Actions had been taken in line with the service's policies and procedures.
-Where incidents had taken place, involvement of other health and social care professionals was requested where needed to review people's plans of care and treatment.
+Where incidents had taken place, involvement of other health and social care professionals was requested where needed to review people's plans of care and treatment